-C195 Compliance to Standards
+C196 Compliance with Standards

-Definition: The Architecture Quality Parameter measuring the degree to which standards have been adopted in developing an Architectural Component.
+Definition: An Architecture Quality Parameter measuring the degree to which standards have been adopted in developing an Architectural Component.

-• Compliance to Standards <isa> Architecture Quality Parameter
+• Compliance with Standards <isa> Architecture Quality Parameter

-Rationale: This parameter influences both the Interoperability Support, because the adoption of standards increase the easiness of interoperation with other entities, and the Sustainability of a Digital Library, since open standards support keeping up a Architectural Component with future technological developments.
+Rationale: This parameter influences both Interoperability Support, since the adoption of standards increases the ease of interoperation with other entities, and the Sustainability of a Digital Library, since open standards support keeping an Architectural Component up-to-date with future technological developments.

-Examples: Open source standards are a relevant example of standards that may help in keeping an Architectural Component updated and interoperable.
+• Open Source standards are a relevant example of standards that may help in keeping an Architectural Component updated and interoperable.

-C196 Ease of Installation
+C197 Ease of Installation

-Definition: The Architecture Quality Parameter measuring the easiness of installation and configuration of Software Components.
+Definition: An Architecture Quality Parameter measuring the ease of installation and configuration of Software Components.